 In many places, the distribution of ‘Kinderwurst’ to children at the meat counters of (German) supermarkets is common.
 However, besides the obvious aspect of conditioning towards a normality of eating the flesh of dead animals, this social practice has other components as well: On a semantic level, children experience the product through the name ‘Kinderwurst’ as something produced especially for them.
 Furthermore, these small gifts trigger positive feelings in the child and parent(s) due to their gift character.
 On a visual level, it is often added that motifs of laughing and happy bears (also ‘Bärchenwurst’) or other animals are used.

 As with the two previous examples, information is merely filtered and sometimes distorted.
-An example for the socializing influence of animal products on children are the sausages of the company ‘Puttkammer Fleischwaren’.
-In addition to the ‘Unicorn Bratwurst’, which is targeted at children and thus pedagogically relevant, colored pink and packaged in rainbow colors, the company has also been offering a ‘Ladies Bratwurst’ in pink and a ‘Guys Bratwurst’ enriched with beer since 2017.3 This reproduces gender stereotypes in addition to speciesist socialization: Men are ‘guys’, naturally like beer and eat sausage.
-Women are ‘ladies’, are attracted by the color pink, little hearts and a curved font on the packaging.
+An example of the socializing influence of animal products on children is the sausages of the company ‘Puttkammer Fleischwaren’.
+In addition to the ‘Unicorn Bratwurst’, which is targeted at children and thus pedagogically relevant, colored pink and packaged in rainbow colors, the company has also been offering a ‘Ladies Bratwurst’ in pink and a ‘Guys Bratwurst’ enriched with beer since 2017.3 This reproduces gender stereotypes in addition to speciesist socialization: Men are ‘guys’, and naturally like beer and eat sausage.
+Women are ‘ladies’, and are attracted by the color pink, little hearts and a curved font on the packaging.
 These small details could be part of a correlation between several different mindsets: in recent years, the field of psychology has demonstrated that speciesist orientations correlate with sexist and racist ones (Caviola et al., 2019).
 Moreover, the specific connotation of flesh and masculinity coupled in this way is also found in the philosophical context, where there is talk of phallogocentric and carno-phallogocentric structures (Wright & Adams, 2015).

 While the previous examples all stem from socializing and therefore informal settings rather than explicitly pedagogical ones, the focus will now turn to institutionalized pedagogical practices and arrangements.